Adopt a friend. Save a life. Almost Home Humane Society

 Do you keep a list for adopters looking for a specific type of pet?

-No. The best way to find a specific type of pet is to check the shelter and our website frequently.
+No. With the number of animals coming through our doors, we are unable to keep an accurate list of those looking for specific pets.
+The best way to find a specific type of pet is to check the shelter and our website frequently.
+Look often, as we intake an abundance of species and breeds frequently!

-Almost Home believes that every dog is an individual.
+Almost Home believes that every dog is an individual, though genetics play a role!
 Visual breed identification in dogs is unreliable, so for most of our dogs we can only guess their predominant breed or mix.
 We encourage you to select your new companion by considering each dog’s individual personality instead of relying on a breed label.

 What happens if more than one family is interested in the same pet?

-AHHS operates on a best-fit basis.
-We will accept applications until we have found the right home for the dog.
-The family that is the best fit will be contacted to finalize the adoption.
-If you are not contacted for one dog, it does not mean you are not approved to adopt any dog.
+AHHS operates on a best-fit, first-come basis.
+The first home that fits the dogs needs will be approved for adoption.
+If you are declined for a dog, it does not mean you are not approved to adopt any dog.
 It means that there was a better fit, particularly for that individual dog's needs.
 We recommend checking out our other available dogs to see if a different one could be your perfect partner.

 What if I need to return or re-home my adopted pet?